turingschool/curriculum/source/projects/blogger.markdown

 ### Setting the Stage

 First we need to make sure everything is set up and installed.
-See the [Environment Setup]({% page_url topics/environment/environment %}) page for instructions on setting up and verifying your Ruby, Rails, and add-ons.
+See the [Environment Setup]({% page_url topics/environment/environment %}) page for instructions on setting up and verifying your Ruby and Rails environment.

-This tutorial was created with Rails 4.0.0, and may need slight adaptations for other versions of Rails.
-Let us know if you find something strange!
+This tutorial targets Rails 4.0.0, and may need slight adaptations for other versions.
+Let us know if you run into something strange!

 From the command line, switch to the folder that will store your projects.
 For instance, I use `/Users/jcasimir/projects/`.
-Within that folder, run the `rails` command:
+Within that folder, run the following command:

 {% terminal %}
 $ rails new blogger
 {% endterminal %}

 Use `cd blogger` to change into the directory, then open it in your text editor.
-If you're using TextMate, run `mate .` or with Sublime Text run `subl .`.
+If you're using Sublime Text you can do that with `subl .`.

 ### Project Tour

 The generator has created a Rails application for you.
 Let's figure out what's in there.
 Looking at the project root, we have these folders:

 * `app` - This is where 98% of your effort will go.
-It contains subfolders which will hold most of the code you write including Models, Controllers, Views, Helpers, JavaScripts, etc.
+It contains subfolders which will hold most of the code you write including Models, Controllers, Views, Helpers, JavaScript, etc.
 * `config` - Control the environment settings for your application.
 It also includes the `initializers` subfolder which holds items to be run on startup.
 * `db` - Will eventually have a `migrations` subfolder where your migrations, used to structure the database, will be stored.
-When using SQLite3, as is the Rails default, the database file will be stored in this folder.
+When using SQLite3, as is the Rails default, the database file will also be stored in this folder.
 * `doc` - Who writes documentation?
 If you did, it'd go here.
 Someday.
-* `lib` - Not commonly used, this folder is to store code you control that is reusable outside the project.
-Instead of storing code here, consider packaging it as a gem.
+* `lib` - This folder is to store code you control that is reusable outside the project.
-* `log` - Log files, one for each environment.
+* `log` - Log files, one for each environment (development, test, production)
-* `public` - The "root" of your application.
-Static files can be stored and accessed from here, but all the interesting things (JavaScript, Images, CSS) have been moved up to `app` since Rails 3.1
+* `public` - Static files can be stored and accessed from here, but all the interesting things (JavaScript, Images, CSS) have been moved up to `app` since Rails 3.1
 * `test` - If your project is using the default `Test::Unit` testing library, the tests will live here
 * `tmp` - Temporary cached files
 * `vendor` - Infrequently used, this folder is to store code you *do not* control.
 With Bundler and Rubygems, we generally don't need anything in here during development.